The Ultimate List Of Coffee Desserts: 15 Recipes That Will Blow Your Mind!

 - When completely cool, spread ganache onto one macaron, then sandwich it with another.

 Try not to eat them all at once.

 5. Coffee Brownies

-Adding the flavor of coffee to any chocolate recipe gives it an automatic boost.
-The two flavors were made for each other.
+Adding the flavour of coffee to any chocolate recipe gives it an automatic boost.
+The two flavours were made for each other.

 - ¾ cup flour

 - ½ tsp baking powder

 - ⅓ cup butter